Detox Naturally with Ayurveda

 Detox regularly to stay balanced and healthy – even if you are not feeling unwell.

-Sarah Bergmeister, psycho-energetic kinesiologist, naturopath and assistant to Dr. (ind) Sharma, explains the importance of Ayurvedic treatments in combination with an Ayurvedic diet:
+Sarah Bergmeister, psycho-energetic kinesiologist, naturopath and assistant to Dr. (ind) Sharma, explains the importance of Ayurvedic treatments, especially detox with Ayurveda, in combination with an Ayurvedic diet:

 The skin, besides the intestines, is one of the most important organs, when it comes to detoxification.